georgedonnelly/georgedonnelly.github.io/index.markdown

 # Universal Liberty and Prosperity

-Hi, I'm George Donnelly and I'd like to work with you to achieve universal liberty and prosperity.
+Hi, I'm George Donnelly and I'm working to achieve universal liberty and prosperity.

-You in?
-OK, let's get up to speed fast.
-Below is my information.
-Send me your about page to [me@georgedonnelly.com](mailto:me@georgedonnelly.com) and schedule a call [here](https://calendly.com/georgedonnelly).

 ## Bio

 I am a libertarian thinker, cryptocurrency entrepreneur and digital communicator resident in Medellín, Colombia.
 My goal is to facilitate the creation of a world where transnational commercial cooperatives and other forms of stateless governance play a leading role, and have supplanted the nation-state as the dominant mode of governance.

-I have professional experience in business development, Unix/Linux systems administration, digital marketing, sales, investment banking, teaching English as a foreign language (TEFL/TESOL), high-performance web application hosting and consulting, firearms safety, copywriting, multiple other forms of writing, cryptocurrency mass adoption, working for a DAO and founding startups & small businesses that leverage cutting-edge technology.
+I have professional experience in business development, Unix/Linux systems administration, digital marketing, sales, investment banking, teaching English as a foreign language (TEFL/TESOL), high-performance web application hosting and consulting, firearms safety, copywriting, cryptocurrency mass adoption, working for a DAO and founding startups & small businesses that leverage cutting-edge technology.

 I have a bachelor's degree in history from the University of Chicago.
 I am a fluent speaker of native-level Spanish.
 I have also studied and spoken Japanese and German.

 I'm also a science fiction author, unschooling dad, aikidoka, former Chicago cabbie and Gandhian nonviolence enthusiast (satyagraha).
 My MBTI is INTJ.
 I have lived in rural Appalachia (9y), Philadelphia (9y), Chicago (8y), Osaka (2y), Kobe (2y), Medellín (18y) and Bogotá (1y).

+Politically, I am a voluntaryist / market anarchist / agorist.

 Whoopi Goldberg called me a terrorist on [national network TV](https://www.youtube.com/watch?v=eEYhGyLCZko) and CNN says I’m [intriguing](https://news.blogs.cnn.com/2010/11/24/wednesdays-intriguing-people-35/).

 I love to work with honest, transparent people who are on compatible missions.

-My goal as a human being is to be entirely present in the moment and to always present my best self to whatever challenges reality brings my way, and to limit my downside from that.

 ## Listen to my Podcast

 <div id='buzzsprout-large-player-1495093'></div><script type='text/javascript' charset='utf-8' src='https://www.buzzsprout.com/1495093.js?container_id=buzzsprout-large-player-1495093&player=large'></script>

 ## Reach Out

+Email [me@georgedonnelly.com](mailto:me@georgedonnelly.com) or schedule a call [here](https://calendly.com/georgedonnelly).
+We can also chat on Telegram: [https://t.me/georgedonnelly](https://t.me/georgedonnelly)

 ## Keep in Touch